Kgratton6/kgratton6/README.md

 - 🎓 Pursuing a degree in Computer Engineering at Polytechnique Montreal.
 - 🌱 Interested in software development, processor hardware design, and AI.
-- 🏃‍♂️ Advocate of a healthy lifestyle and hobbies : I enjoy running and playing the piano.
+- 🏃‍♂️ Advocate of a healthy lifestyle and hobbies

 ## Languages and Tools